How to calculate net cashflow

-Cashflow is a term that refers to money coming into and going out of your business, whether that’s physical cash or money in your business bank account.
+Cashflow refers to the money coming and going from your business, whether that’s physical cash or money in your business bank account.
 Money coming into your business is sometimes referred to as ‘cash inflow’ and money leaving your business is sometimes referred to as ‘cash outflow’.

 What is net cashflow?

-Net cashflow is the difference between the money coming into and going out of your business.
-It’s a metric that tells you the net amount of money your business is expected to bring in or pay out during a given period (for example, a quarter or a calendar year).
+Net cashflow is the difference between the cash inflow and cash outflow for your business.
+It tells you the overall amount of money your business is expected to bring in or pay out during a given period (e.g. a quarter or a calendar year).

-A positive net cashflow - where your business has more money coming in than going out - is sometimes referred to as ‘net cash inflow’ and a negative net cashflow - where your business has more money going out than coming in - is sometimes referred to as ‘net cash outflow’.
+A positive net cashflow - where your business has more money coming in than going out - is sometimes referred to as ‘net cash inflow’.
+Whereas a negative net cashflow - where your business has more money going out than coming in - is sometimes referred to as ‘net cash outflow’.

-This metric is useful in helping you achieve a clearer picture of what your finances will look like in the future.
-Keeping on top of net cashflow can give you a good idea of your business’s financial health over the time period you’re measuring and, crucially, it can tell you whether your business is expected to earn money during that period.
+Understanding your business’s net cashflow can give you a clearer picture of your future finances and, crucially, it can tell you whether your business is expected to earn money during a set period of time.

 How to work out your business’s net cashflow

-A simple formula to work out your net cashflow for a particular period is:
+A simple formula for working out your net cashflow for a particular period is:

-Net cashflow = cash inflow - cash outflow
+Cash inflow - cash outflow = net cashflow

 Your net cashflow calculation should include all of the money coming into and leaving your business over the relevant period.
 If you work with an accountant and you’re unsure exactly what to include in your calculation, they should be able to help you.

-If you find you have a negative net cashflow total isn’t always a sign that your business isn’t viable in the long term.
-For example, if you’re just starting out, you might have incurred some one-off costs in setting up your business that you won’t have to pay again.
+If you find you have a negative net cashflow, this isn’t always a sign that your business isn’t viable in the long term.
+For example, if you’re just starting out, you might have incurred some initial costs in setting up your business that you won’t have to pay again.
 Or if you have been scaling up your business, you may have needed to invest in better tools or higher quantities of materials.
-Your cash inflow may well improve in the near future as your sales increase.
+Your cash inflow may also improve in the near future as your sales increase.

 See what’s ahead with your Cashflow forecast